Vancarii/gitgpt/README.md

 (b) how to effectively navigate the application and use all features provided

-I suggest using the web app simulator as it already lins an OpenAI API key, you can try out the online simulator [HERE](https://gitgpt-amber.vercel.app)

-Otherwise you would be required to create your own API key.
+I suggest using the [web app simulator](https://gitgpt-amber.vercel.app) as it already integrates an OpenAI API key, otherwise you would be required to create your own API key.
 You can follow the steps below.

 ### Contents